01 of 08

 Procedure for Red Bean Nian Gao:

 - Boil water and add brown sugar.
-Stir until the sugar has completely dissolved and leave it to cool down.
+Stir until the sugar has completely dissolved and leave to cool down.

 - Mix glutinous rice flour with step 1 and make sure there are no lumps in the mixture.